tigellus/Markdown/2. Mechanical Ventilation/04. Non-invasive positive pressure ventilation (NPPV)/Non-invasive positive pressure ventilation (NPPV).md

 # Non-Invasive Positive Pressure Ventilation

+For air to enter the lungs, a pressure gradient must exist between the airway and the alveoli.
+This can be accomplished either by raising pressure at the airway (positive-pressure ventilation) or by lowering pressure at the level of the alveolus (negative-pressure ventilation).

+The iron lung or tank ventilator is the most common type of negative-pressure ventilator used in the past.
+These ventilators work by creating subatmospheric pressure around the chest, thereby lowering pleural and alveolar pressure and facilitating flow of air into the patient’s lungs.

 Method of ventilation without an endotracheal tube or tracheostomy: tight-fitting nasal, oro-nasal or face mask attached to a non-invasive positive pressure ventilator (NPPV or CPAP/BIPAP) unit.

 The NPPV unit can be programmed to deliver: